Get Involved

 Catalysts for Student Success

-The GRAD Partnership Intermediaries serve as catalysts for the implementation of sustainable student success systems for local schools and districts.
+The GRAD Partnership Intermediaries serve as catalysts for the implementation of sustainable student success systems in local schools and districts.
 Different kinds of organizations can serve as Intermediaries, including nonprofit organizations, advocacy groups, higher education centers, and school districts.

 Intermediaries help advance the GRAD Partnership’s mission by: